cloudmesh/cloudmesh-mpi/doc/chapters/slurm/README.md

 Raspberry Pis.

 This tutorial will use a cluster of four Raspberry Pi 4 Model B computers running Raspbian OS 10 (codename buster).
 We use 64 GB SD cards on each of the Pis.
-In addition, also use a single USB stick connected to the manager Pi, which serves as shared storage between all of the Pis.
+In addition, we also use a single USB stick connected to the manager Pi, which serves as shared storage between all of the Pis.
 This USB stick can be a standard flash drive, a USB SD card adapter with an SD card inside, or it can even be replaced by a NAS box connected to the network.
 All that matters is that it must be mountable, and it must be greater than 34 MB so we can share the configuration files.
 For simplicity, we use